TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 39/Job 39.23.md

 ---

-The quiver rattleth against him, The flashing spear and the javelin.
+The quiver rattles against him, the flashing spear and the javelin.